 Hike to Horseshoe Bend

-To get there, you’ll need to drive 5 miles south of Page on US Highway 89.
+To get to the overlook, drive 5 miles south of Page on US Highway 89.
 Don’t worry, there will be plenty of signs telling you where to go.

 Cars, trucks, SUVs, RVs, and motorhomes will be charged $10 USD to park at the lot beside the trailhead.
 Motorcycle drivers will only have to pay $5 USD.

-The trail from the parking lot to Horseshoe Bend Overlook is approximately 0.7 miles, making it a 1.4-mile roundtrip hike.
+The hiking trail from the parking lot to Horseshoe Bend Overlook is approximately 0.7 miles, making it about a 1.5-mile roundtrip hike.
 The trail is rated as moderately difficult due to its harsh exposure.
 It takes most people 15-20 minutes to hike to the overlook – note this is one-way.